ImgBotApp/InternetNL/detail/web-mail/ipv6/ns-reach/verdict/bad_en.md

-Some name servers (NS) having an IPv6 address can not be reached over IPv6.
+*Not* all name servers that have an IPv6 address are reachable over IPv6.